 If you are chosing your courses (modules) at the start of the year refer to the undergraduate programme structure notes.

-If you are looking for detailed information about the composition of each course, see the pages linked from the following table:
+If you are looking for detailed information about the composition of each course, see the pages linked below: